Do you enjoy pulling out your credit card to pay for your monthly tennis club fees?

 Personally I can’t imagine going through the construction of a DIY tennis court, but if this type of project fits your personality, go for it.

 Let’s break down the steps for a DIY tennis court.
-We’ll discuss cost, installation, and the work you’ll have to put in to make it happen!
+We’ll discuss cost, court surfaces, installation, and the work you’ll have to put in to make it happen!

 What do You Need for Your Own Tennis Court?

 You need a space that’s at least 120’ x 60’ wide that isn’t going to make a mess of your current lawn or yard.

 A court that slopes will be frustrating.
 You’ll need to get your space as close to perfectly level as possible.
 At no point should a stationary tennis ball begin to roll in any direction, from any point on the court.

 You need space and you need elbow grease.
 You’re going to need to allocate 7,200 square feet of space on your property to the tennis court.

 Make sure that it isn’t eating up your entire yard and that it can be spaced apart from your home.
 You may need to put up protective netting to prevent a stray tennis ball from shattering the bathroom window!